gabebekele/msml605project/README.md

 The evaluation system uses a base configuration file with command-line overrides for specific experimental runs.
 To reproduce the results of the best run which used Z-score normalization and the balanced accuracy rule, execute:

-python -m src.evaluation --run_id run_3_zscore --norm z-score --rule balanced_accuracy
+python -m src.evaluation --run_id run_3_zscore --norm z-score

 This command performs a threshold sweep, identifies the optimal decision boundary, and generates the corresponding metrics and visualizations.
 You can also reproduce the other runs like the Run 1 baseline or the Run 5 edge case by adjusting the flags.

-EX:
 # Run 1: Baseline (No Norm)
 python -m src.evaluation --run_id run_1_baseline

+# Run 2:
+python -m src.evaluation --run_id run_2 --metric f1

+# Run 4:
+python -m src.evaluation --run_id run_4 --norm min_max

 # Run 5:
-python -m src.evaluation --run_id run_5_f1 --norm z-score --metric f1
+python -m src.evaluation --run_id run_5 --norm z-score --metric f1

 To verify the evaluation metrics are wworking as intended run the metric test as shown below: